Ada-Developers-Academy/core/intro-to-functions/functions-overview.md

 Functions are chunks of code that:
   - hold related, sequential logic
-  - named
+  - usually have a name
-  - don't do anything, until we tell that function to do something
+  - don't do anything, until we tell it to do something
   - take in data
   - return a result
   - are reusable